Payment Terms (July 2023 Version)

 37. Term, Amendment and Termination of Payment Services

 The Payment Terms are effective from the point you agree to the General Terms and we have verified your identity and complete an associated risk assessment for your use of the Payment Services.
-The Payment Terms are conducted for an indefinite period and will continue to apply until terminated by you or Square Europe.
+The Payment Terms shall continue to apply until terminated by you or Square Europe.

 We reserve the right to terminate the Payment Terms either: